ITfoxtec/FoxIDs/docs/oauth-2.0.md

 ﻿# OAuth 2.0

 Foxids support OAuth 2.0 as a application registration.
-OAuth 2.0 is not supported as an up-party.
+OAuth 2.0 is not supported as an authentication method.

 ![Foxids OAuth 2.0](images/parties-oauth.svg)